Characteristics of Effective Check-in Questions

-Check-in questions should almost always fall into categories 2 or 3.
+Check-in questions should almost always fall into category 3, and only occasionally in category 2.
 Group members should feel that any legitimate reply to a question is welcome; they don’t have to “perform” by offering the “right” answer.
 (Otherwise they’ll have an experience similar to those on Lonnie’s team.)

 Openness also refers to the breadth of a question: the width or narrowness of its range of concern.
 Consider the following sets of potential check-in questions, each set moving from wide to narrow: